Helen Lederer: Career

-Lederer has always been a guest or supporting actress on programmes devised by or starring her alternative comedy contemporaries and as such has made a good, consistent career.
 She was one of the first female stand-up comedians to feature on ITV's Saturday Night Live with her own stand up set.
 She then took part in The Vagina Monologues on the West End stage.
-Following ‘The House of Blue leaves’ at the Lilian Baylis Theatre with the late Denis Quilley.
-‘Having a Ball’ by Alan Bleasdale at the Comedy Theatre, she then appeared in The Killing of Sister George at the Arts Theatres and Calendar Girls with Kelly Brook at the Wyndham's Theatre.
+Following 'The House of Blue leaves' at the Lilian Baylis Theatre with the late Denis Quilley and 'Having a Ball' by Alan Bleasdale at the Comedy Theatre, she then appeared in The Killing of Sister George at the Arts Theatres and Calendar Girls with Kelly Brook at the Wyndham's Theatre.

 As a presenter, Lederer has hosted and voiced lifestyle, religious and children's programmes.
 She has appeared on numerous radio panel games including Quote...
-Unquote, The News Quiz and Just a Minute and writes columns for newspapers and magazines.
+Unquote, The News Quiz and Just a Minute and written columns for newspapers and magazines.
 She wrote and starred in radio shows Life with Lederer and All Change at BBC Radio 4.
-In December 2009 Lederer appeared on Eggheads and went head-to-head against Kevin Ashman.
+In December 2009, Lederer appeared on Eggheads and went head-to-head against Kevin Ashman.

-Lederer was one of eight celebrities who spent a week learning Welsh in an eco-friendly chic campsite in Pembrokeshire for the S4C television series cariad@iaith:love4language shown in July 2011.
+Lederer was one of eight celebrities who spent a week learning the Welsh language in an eco-friendly campsite in Pembrokeshire for the S4C television series cariad@iaith:love4language shown in July 2011.
 She appeared in the 2011 British live-action 3D family comedy film Horrid Henry: The Movie, as the title character's aunt Rich Aunt Ruby.

 In 2013 Lederer played Miss Bowline-Hitch in the children's television series Old Jack's Boat on the CBeebies channel.
 This role was alongside veteran actor Bernard Cribbins, playing the role of Jack, and supporting actors Freema Agyeman and Janine Duvitski.

-In January 2013 she was a contestant on ITV celebrity diving show Splash!, but was eliminated in the first round.
-In October 2013 she played the midwife Mariam in Hollyoaks who was responsible for a baby-swap scandal, a role she reprised in 2015 before being killed off by the "Gloved Hand Killer".
+In January 2013, she was a contestant on ITV celebrity diving show Splash!, but was eliminated in the first round.
+In October 2013, she played the midwife Mariam in Hollyoaks who was responsible for a baby-swap scandal, a role she reprised in 2015 before being killed off by the "Gloved Hand Killer".

-In February 2015 Lederer appeared, as grieving widow Safia, in the BBC soap opera series Doctors.
+In February 2015, Lederer appeared, as grieving widow Safia, in the BBC soap opera series Doctors.
 She has also appeared on Celebrity MasterChef, Loose Women and Countdown.

 In 2017 she competed in Celebrity Big Brother 20, eventually becoming the 7th housemate to be evicted.
-In 2018 the BBC launched the comedy podcast series Knock Knock, in which she talks with guest comedians from across the UK.
+In 2018, the BBC launched the comedy podcast series Knock Knock, in which she talks with guest comedians from across the UK.

 Lederer appears in the 2018 short film To Trend on Twitter in aid of young people with cancer charity CLIC Sargent with fellow comedians Reece Shearsmith, Steve Pemberton, David Baddiel and actor Jason Flemyng.

-In 2019 she hosted the Women in Comedy panel at Wilderness festival.
+In 2019 she hosted the "Women in Comedy" panel at Wilderness Festival.

+On 11 April 2024, Lederer released her memoir titled Not That I'm Bitter: A Truly, Madly, Funny Memoir.

+In 2025 she was featured in the BBC series Pilgrimage, following a revived medieval route, from Austria to the Einsiedeln Abbey, in Switzerland.

+In June 2025, Lederer joined the cast in the London West End stage adaptation of Fawlty Towers as the character Mrs Richards.